swaker854/InetSoftWork/How to do Date Comparisons.md

 # How to do Date Comparisons

+This document contains instructions on how to perform the most common date comparisons with InetSoft's tool

+## Contents
 [How do I compare this past week to the same week last year?](#week)

 [How do I compare this past month to the same month last year?](#month)